 Can you believe that this photo was taken by Nora when she was 13?
-Yep, 13 and shooting in manual mode.
-No, she’s not a child photography prodigy, just someone who was taught a simple workflow for focusing and exposing properly.
+Yep, 13 and shooting in manual exposure mode.
+No, she’s not a child photography prodigy, just someone who was taught a simple workflow for focusing and exposing properly for nature photography.

 These two aspects of nature photography–focus settings and how to set camera exposure–are critically important to capturing a shot like this.
-Prior to shooting, Varina had already advised Nora to use her camera’s auto focus tracking mode and to keep focusing squarely on the bird’s eye in her viewfinder.
+Prior to shooting, Varina had already advised Nora to use her camera’s autofocus tracking mode and to keep focusing squarely on the bird’s eye in her viewfinder.
 When the cormorant emerged from the water with a big fish in its beak, Nora was ready.
 Or at least she thought she was ready.

-When Nora saw the bird catching the fish, she grabbed her camera and started shooting right away.
-Watching over her shoulder, Varina quietly suggested that she check her histogram.
+When Nora saw the cormorant catching the fish, she grabbed her camera and started photographing the bird right away.
+Watching over her shoulder, Varina quietly suggested that she check her camera’s histogram.
 In the panic of the moment, she was worried that she’d miss the shot.

 When she nervously glanced at the histogram on back of her camera, however, she saw that her photos were severely underexposed (above image).
-She made a very quick manual adjustment and took several more shots as the bird swallowed the fish whole.
+She made a very quick manual exposure adjustment and took several more shots as the bird swallowed the fish whole.

 If she hadn’t taken that moment to check her histogram, she would have been left without a single shot of that fantastic moment.
-Quick thinking and an understanding of her histogram made for a beautiful action shot!
+Quick thinking and her understanding of histograms in photography made for a beautiful action shot!

-Even a 13-year old can learn to read a histogram and make manual adjustments to her camera’s settings.
+Even a 13-year old can learn to read a histograms in photography and make manual adjustments to her camera’s exposure.
 It’s easy!
 Here are some more images Nora took that day using her knowledge about focus settings and her ability to set camera’s exposure using histograms in photography.